openwallet-foundation/credo-ts/DEVREADME.md

 This file is intended for developers working on the internals of the framework.
 If you're just looking how to get started with the framework, see the [docs](./docs)

+## Installing dependencies

+Right now, as a patch that will later be changed, some platforms will have an "error" when installing the dependencies with yarn.
+This is because the BBS signatures library that we use is built for Linux x86 and MacOS x86.
+This means that it will show that it could not download the binary.
+This is not an error for developers, the library that fails is `node-bbs-signaturs` and is an optional dependency for perfomance improvements.
+It will fallback, when not available, to a wasm build.

 ## Running tests

 Test are executed using jest.
 Some test require either the **mediator agents** or the **ledger** to be running.
 When running tests that require a connection to the ledger pool, you need to set the `TEST_AGENT_PUBLIC_DID_SEED` and `GENESIS_TXN_PATH` environment variables.